Hong Kyung-pyo: Filming style

-Hong Kyung-pyo employs a Hollywood-style Director of Photography system, granting the cinematographer comprehensive control over both filming and lighting.
-This approach was shaped by his four years in Los Angeles, particularly his first professional role there overseeing local filming for Kim Soo-hee's Harmonica of Sorrow.
-During this time, he observed that American crews combined filming and lighting responsibilities, a notable departure from the separate teams prevalent in Chungmuro.
-This experience significantly influenced his later work.
+Hong Kyung-pyo utilizes an integrated director of photography system that combines camera and lighting operations under the cinematographer's control.
+During his four years in Los Angeles working on local productions, including Kim Soo-hee's Harmonica of Sorrow, he observed that American crews merged filming and lighting responsibilities, unlike the separate departments common in Chungmuro at the time.

-Upon returning to Korea, Hong pioneered the introduction of an integrated shooting and lighting system.
-He explained his rationale: "Because light comes first and that light comes through the lens, how and at what angle the light is handled determines the quality of the shooting."
-For Hong, it was therefore inherent that "the cinematographer should work with the lens and the light, especially the lighting."
-Initially, this system encountered strong opposition within the industry; however, its successful implementation ultimately enhanced his professional reputation.
+Upon returning to Korea, Hong introduced this integrated shooting and lighting approach.
+He stated, "Because light comes first and that light comes through the lens, how and at what angle the light is handled determines the quality of the shooting."
+Although the system initially faced industry resistance, its adoption became a defining aspect of his production workflow.

-As a result of this integrated approach, initial training for Hong's crew emphasizes understanding collaborative workflow and inter-departmental communication, such as with lighting and grip teams, over purely technical skills.
-Excluding the B camera unit, Hong's team typically includes a four-person shooting team responsible for exposure and focus, equipment management, film handling, and general assistance; a five-person lighting team; and a five-person grip team.
+Hong's crew training prioritizes collaborative workflow and communication across departments, such as lighting and grip teams, over technical skills alone.
+Excluding the B camera unit, his standard crew typically consists of a four-person camera team handling exposure, focus, equipment, and film management; a five-person lighting team; and a five-person grip team.